 As Document Capture is an integrated part of Business Central, the minimum requirements for Business Central also apply to Document Capture.

 Document Capture supports the scanning of documents using a local desktop scanner connected to a computer.
 This requires a separate Continia application to be installed as well as a TWAIN-compatible scanner.
 When you use the Business Central web client, both 32- and 64-bit versions of the Twain scanner driver are supported.
 However, note that 32-bit TWAIN scanner drivers are only supported in Document Capture 2021 R1 service pack 2 and later.
 For details on how to run the Document Capture Scanner Service as a 32-bit application, see this article.

 When scanning multiple documents in one go, you must separate each of the documents with a blank page.

 You import documents into Document Capture simply by sending them via email to a predefined email address hosted by Continia.
 See this article for technical requirements and things to note.

 When you import PDF documents into Document Capture, we recommend that you send each document as a separate PDF file.
 However, it’s possible to split a PDF file consisting of multiple documents automatically based on different criteria, for example based on barcode or invoice number.

-The version of the PDF file must be PDF 1.7 or earlier.
+The version of the PDF file must be PDF 1.7 or earlier, and it must conform to the PDF/A standard.
 Note that handwritten text isn't supported and is unlikely to be recognized well.